cannt/raycast-sonarqube/README.md

 ### Recently Shipped

-- **Improved Test Coverage (May 16, 2025)**: Enhanced test coverage across all components, reaching 91.03% statement coverage, 91.42% function coverage, and 78.77% branch coverage
+- **Complete Test Suite (May 17, 2025)**: All 302 tests are now passing with zero skipped tests, achieving 92.59% statement coverage, 84.35% branch coverage, 91.42% function coverage, and 92.61% line coverage
 - **Test Stability Improvements (May 17, 2025)**: Fixed all failing tests by implementing a consistent mocking strategy for HTTP interactions, improved TypeScript type safety in tests, and eliminated flaky tests
-- **Complete Test Coverage for utils.ts (May 17, 2025)**: Improved branch coverage for utils.ts from 56.71% to 78.77%, particularly for the isSonarQubeRunning function
+- **Enhanced Test Coverage for utils.ts (May 17, 2025)**: Improved coverage for utils.ts from 78.84% to 86.53% for statements and from 56.71% to 71.64% for branches
+- **Implemented Previously Skipped Tests (May 17, 2025)**: Added implementations for all skipped tests, including error handling in i18n and enhanced SonarQube status detection

 ### Coming Soon